 We aim to:

-- Promote a general interest and launch debate on key international issues
+- Promote interest for and spark debate on key international issues

-- Promote a keener understanding of the motivations and dynamics behind international politics
+- Increase the understanding of causes and connections in international politics

-- Encourage positive attitudes towards solidarity and commitment to international cooperation
+- Encourage positive attitudes toward solidarity and internationally binding cooperation

 An independent organisation